Understanding Infection and Response in GCSE Biology

 Pathogens can cause disease in various ways, including:

-The body has several defence mechanisms against pathogens:
+The human body has several lines of defence against pathogens:

 📚 Category: GCSE Biology